ABSTRACT

 TECHNOLOGICAL CHALLENGES

-The widespread adoption of remote work has uncovered numerous challenges, as most live in unstable infrastructural areas.
-The foremost among these was the limited connectivity over the internet.
-It led to several creative workarounds that included accessing core work tools and platforms, at times with some great resourcefulness on the part of employees whose connectivity was poor, either spotty or at very low speeds, which only reduced productivity and frustrations.
-In addition, there are issues with power outages, which are some of the problems remote workers face.
-Such frequent power disruptions cause disrupted workflows, loss of work and missed deadlines.
+The widespread adoption of remote work has uncovered numerous challenges, as many people live in areas with poor infrastructure, power outages, and intermittent or slow internet connections.
+Power disruptions also disrupt workflows, causing loss of work and missed deadlines.
 Disruptions might even affect reliability in cloud services, especially during critical periods; devices may also go offline at such times.
-Another common problem for remote work setups, especially in remote work, is cloud file sharing.
+Another common problem for remote work setups is cloud file sharing.
 Slow upload and download speeds and unstable connectivity can hinder efficient file sharing and collaboration.
-These highlight challenges in the face of the need for strong and reliable digital infrastructure to support remote work adequately.
+Strong and reliable digital infrastructure is needed for remote work to reach its full potential.
+Some quotes:

 “I needed clarification about organizing the documents using cloud file sharing.
-At first, it was not easy, but we got used to it…”-P8
+At first, it was not easy, but we got used to it … ” – Participant 8

 WORK ENVIRONMENT CHALLENGES

-Due to COVID-19, the pandemic interfered with traditional work patterns and introduced new problems.
+The COVID-19 pandemic interfered with traditional work patterns and introduced new problems.
 On the other hand, it also provided immense benefits.
 Lockdowns and government measures to curb the virus led to a tremendous increase in remote working from home.
 Though flexibility was offered and commuting problems were resolved, new challenges arose.
-First, there was the adjustment of working from home.
-More home-based disturbances, such as noise, interferences from other family members, and a less spacious workspace, affected productivity and concentration.
+Home-based disturbances, such as noise, interferences from family members, and a less spacious workspace, affected productivity and concentration.
 Home electricity consumption also increased because most devices were used for longer periods.

-Different time zones across global operations made coordination and communication difficult for the organizations.
-In this case, meeting and project coordination with several time zones had to be done carefully and synchronized using world clock tools.
-Pandemic-related uncertainty and economic downturn also brought about more office disruption and difficulty maintaining constant work environments.
-As the pandemic spread continued, problematic transport systems because of health and safety protocols added to commuters' problems.
-Employees had to go to offices and were confronted with these commuting issues.
+Different time zones made coordination and communication difficult for organizations’ global operations.
+Meetings and coordination had to be scheduled carefully.
+Pandemic-related uncertainty and economic downturn also brought about more office disruption and difficulty maintaining consistent work environments.
+As the pandemic spread continued, transport system problems from health and safety protocols added to commuters’ problems.
+Employees who had to go to offices were confronted with commuting issues.
 Reduction was experienced in a few areas, but traffic congestion was still an issue for those who had to commute.
+Some quotes:

-“Time alignment… One of the challenges of remote work is synchronizing the world clock for meeting times that are convenient for all.”-P12
+“Time alignment… One of the challenges of remote work is synchronizing the world clock for meeting times that are convenient for all.” – Participant 12

-“Given the transport system in the country… challenges in transportation from residence to office and vice versa.”-P4
+“Given the transport system in the country … challenges in transportation from residence to office and vice versa.” – Participant 4

 TIME AND COST SAVINGS

-The biggest advantage of working from home is avoiding daily commuting to the office.
-Workers will save lots of time and money by commuting back to the workplace through remote work at home.
+The biggest advantage of working from home is avoiding commuting.
+Workers save time and money by not commuting.
 Reduced travel time allows people to spend more time on personal and professional development, quality time with the family, or hobbies and recreation.
-It will also reduce traffic jams and decrease exposure to air pollution, thus benefiting personal and environmental health.
+It reduces traffic jams and decreases exposure to air pollution, thus benefiting personal and environmental health.
+Some quotes:

-“Pre-remote work days, I had to spend much money traveling back home at least once every quarter.”-P2
+“Pre-remote work days, I had to spend much money traveling back home at least once every quarter.” – Participant 2

-“...less travel and commute to office… we do not have to pay for transportation…”-P6
+“... less travel and commute to office… we do not have to pay for transportation … ” -Participant 6

 ORGANIZATIONAL PERFORMANCE